d-w-arnold/AppleScript_Timestamp-Media/README.md

 # Timestamp-Media

-An AppleScript script for renaming all image and video files, in a specified folder, by their creation date.
+An AppleScript for renaming all image and video files, in a specified folder, by their creation date.

-This script uses the EXIF creation date meta-data stored for each file.
+Uses the EXIF creation date meta-data stored for each file.

 ### How to run this AppleScript:

-1) Open the "Terminal" application.
+1) Open the "Terminal.app" application.

 2) Run the command: (the "#" represents the Command Line prompt)